 According to THAT Agency, five factors clearly define a luxury brand:

-Regardless of the artist collaboration or Creative Director at the helm, LV maintains a consistent brand identity.
+- Regardless of the artist collaboration or Creative Director at the helm, LV maintains a consistent brand identity.

-There’s a niche market that cares about what your brand is about.
-Figure out exactly who they are, and focus on one persona when you’re getting started.
+There’s a niche audience out there that cares about your brand/product/mission.
+Figure out exactly who they are, and focus on one audience persona when you’re getting started.
 After your brand is well-established, broaden your definition of an ideal customer.

 Focus on how influencers in a specific niche are using your product or service.
-By creating the perception that only the most discerning buy into your brand, everyone in your target market will, too.
+By creating the perception that only the most discerning buy into your brand, everyone in your target market will too.

 Create a consistent brand from day one.

 Start with a company style guide that gives your marketing team technical details about your brand’s look, including appropriate colors, fonts and styles.
 Keep in mind this is a living document that will evolve with your brand.

 Make branded templates to protect brand identity.